 “You know how the Hurricane is organized, huh?
 Anything we haven’t guessed?”

 ZAB thought.
 “The highest density of Hurricane Planets is called the Dance of the Spheres.
 It’s so far that light from the Dance will not arrive in the Milky Way for eons.
 This is where Hurricane Planets meet to exchange information and ensure homogeneity.”

 “No. I would call the Dance of the Spheres the Hurricane’s strongest point, because it is the densest—”

-“But if we destroy it, or infect it with a virus, the rest of the Hurricane will tear itself apart in chaos.”
+“But if we destroy it, or infect it with a virus, the Hurricane will chaotically tear itself apart.”

 “Perhaps nothing.”
 Lucille posed for the news.
 “Grit those teeth, humanity!
 We’ve got our battle-plan.”